wp-plugins/mywebtonet-performancestats/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 With the performance test plugin you can test the CPU and MySQL speed on your webserver and your MySQL server.
-The plugin also performs a network test to determine how fast your uplink network connection is on your webserver.

 == Description ==